fabric/fabric/docs/usage/fabfiles.rst

     or similar.
 In order for this to work, Fabric temporarily adds the found fabfile's containing folder to the Python load path (and removes it immediately afterwards.)

+.. versionadded:: 1.0
+    The ability to load package fabfiles.

 .. _importing-the-api: